 Stag Industrial (STAG) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the industrial real estate investment trust had gained 4.93% over the past month.
-This has lagged the Finance sector's gain of 5.24% and the S&P 500's gain of 5.76% in that time.
+Heading into today, shares of the industrial real estate investment trust had gained 0.58% over the past month, lagging the Finance sector's gain of 3.74% and outpacing the S&P 500's loss of 0.13% in that time.

-Stag Industrial will be looking to display strength as it nears its next earnings release, which is expected to be February 16, 2022.
-In that report, analysts expect Stag Industrial to post earnings of $0.52 per share.
-This would mark year-over-year growth of 6.12%.
-Our most recent consensus estimate is calling for quarterly revenue of $147.06 million, up 13.16% from the year-ago period.
+Wall Street will be looking for positivity from Stag Industrial as it approaches its next earnings report date.
+This is expected to be February 16, 2022.
+The company is expected to report EPS of $0.52, up 6.12% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $147.06 million, up 13.16% from the prior-year quarter.

 Investors might also notice recent changes to analyst estimates for Stag Industrial.
-Recent revisions tend to reflect the latest near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.16% higher.
-Stag Industrial currently has a Zacks Rank of #2 (Buy).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.16% higher.
+Stag Industrial is currently sporting a Zacks Rank of #2 (Buy).

-Looking at its valuation, Stag Industrial is holding a Forward P/E ratio of 21.83.
-For comparison, its industry has an average Forward P/E of 15.87, which means Stag Industrial is trading at a premium to the group.
+Looking at its valuation, Stag Industrial is holding a Forward P/E ratio of 20.8.
+This represents a premium compared to its industry's average Forward P/E of 15.92.

-We can also see that STAG currently has a PEG ratio of 4.24.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-STAG's industry had an average PEG ratio of 2.82 as of yesterday's close.
+Investors should also note that STAG has a PEG ratio of 4.04 right now.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+REIT and Equity Trust - Other stocks are, on average, holding a PEG ratio of 2.74 based on yesterday's closing prices.

 The REIT and Equity Trust - Other industry is part of the Finance sector.
-This industry currently has a Zacks Industry Rank of 119, which puts it in the top 47% of all 250+ industries.
+This group has a Zacks Industry Rank of 91, putting it in the top 36% of all 250+ industries.

 Click to get this free report